-Gardeners concerned with lead contamination in their soil can minimize the risk of exposure and be safe while enjoying their landscape.
+Gardeners concerned with lead contamination in their soil can minimize the risk of exposure.

 Lead naturally occurs in small quantities in the soil.
-Additional factors such as pollutants and lead contaminated products can increase the concentration of this highly toxic metal to levels that can be hazardous.
-Irrigation with lead-contaminated Flint, Michigan, water did not show a significant increase in soil lead levels, but the lead already present in soils can persist for long periods of time.
+Additional factors such as pollutants and lead-contaminated products can increase the concentration of this highly toxic metal to levels that can be hazardous.
+In Flint, Michigan, irrigation with lead-contaminated water did not show a significant increase in soil lead levels.
+Still, the lead already present in soils can persist for long periods.
 It is important to consider previous land use in your gardening plans.

 The concern with lead-contaminated gardens is primarily about contact and inhalation of the soils.
-The risk is greater in areas with higher lead concentrations, so it is important to get your soil tested to have a better understanding of the lead levels in your garden.
+The risk is more significant in areas with higher lead concentrations, so it is important to get your soil tested to understand the lead levels in your garden better.
 Children have a much higher risk of being affected by lead, and the neurological effects can sometimes be severe.
-So regardless of whether you are growing a food garden, an ornamental garden, planting trees or working on the soil, the right precautions should be taken to reduce your risk of exposure.
+Whether growing a food garden, an ornamental garden, planting trees, or working on the soil, precautions should be taken to reduce your risk of exposure.

-If you are a gardener and lead contamination is a concern in your area, you can minimize the risk of exposure to you and your family by taking the following precautions.
+If you are a gardener and lead contamination is a concern in your area, you can minimize the risk of exposure to yourself and others by taking the following precautions.

 - Get your soil tested.
-If you purchase MSU Extension’s convenient soil test kit through the MSU Extension Bookstore, be sure to specifically state you need a lead test for your soil since this is not a standard component of the basic test.
+If you purchase MSU Extension’s convenient soil test kit through the MSU Extension Bookstore, be sure to speak with MSU Soil and Plant Nutrient Laboratory if you need a lead test for your soil, as this is not included in the basic test.

-- Increasing your soil pH to a level between 6.5 and 7.5 can minimize the availability of lead to plants.
+- While not always possible, maintaining a soil pH between 6.5 and 7.5 can minimize the availability of lead to plants.

-- If lead inhalation from soils is a concern, wear a mask to protect yourself and your children while gardening.
+- If lead inhalation from soils is a concern, wear a mask to protect yourself while gardening.

 For a food garden